 Supporting your community

 What are the needs of your community?

-In line with our development approach, community philosophy and industry best practice, RWE will establish a Community Benefit Fund.
+In line with our development approach, community philosophy and industry best practice, RWE will establish a Community Benefit Fund for the Cattle Creek Wind Farm, if the project proceeds to construction.